andre-senna/dev-portal/tutorials/publish/index.md

     -ti snet_publish_service bash
 ```

-From this point we follow the tutorial in the Docker container's prompt.
+From this point on we follow the tutorial in the Docker container's prompt.

 Now you can proceed to [Step 2](#step-2-setup-environment-variables).